Alex461538/carechucho/README.md

 ## Docs

-Very soon with github pages...
+Understand this thing very easily with the online docs:  [Github Pages docs](https://alex461538.github.io/carechucho/)

 ## 📜 License

-This project is licensed under the MIT license, do whatever you want with this trash.
+This project is licensed under the MIT license, do whatever you want with this trash. 🐤